-Of the carefree days, an American teenager usually yerns to live in their prime time; Star is that very teenager who has nothing to lose and thus embarks on her journey with a group of door-to-door sales crew who venture deep into the lifestyle of fun and never-ending night-life.
+Of the carefree days, an American teenager usually yearns to live in their prime time; Star is a teenager who has nothing to lose.
+So, she embarks on a journey with a group of door-to-door sales crew who venture deep into the lifestyle of fun and never-ending nightlife.

 10. The Forty-Year Old Version (2020)

 Director: Radha Blank

 There aren’t many black female directors in Hollywood town.
 However, there are those who have genuinely made an effortless appearance and worked hard to create a name.
 Radha Blank is one of the names in the industry.
 She directed a movie where she reinvented herself as a rapper before she hit the 40-year mark.

 Cast: Sareum Srey Moch, Phoeung Kompheak, Sveng Socheata

 Recalling the atrocities and sufferings of her childhood, Loung Ung trains as a child soldier after her siblings are sent to a training camp.
 Her goal is to take revenge on her father from the cruel Khmer Rouge.
 Directed by Angelina Jolie, it is one of the most famous movies directed by a woman.